PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 and raw wrapper with optional graph-index forwarding.
 It remains separate from the indexed two-repair family, and production is unchanged until its dedicated summary owner is implemented separately.

+The latest checkpoint implements that dedicated final stale Conv-input summary owner.
+It removes the final tensor snapshot and inline mapping extension while retaining the raw wrapper, optional graph-index forwarding, both indexed summary sites, neighboring boundaries, and the full 128/128 phase-result store.